Meningitis Linked to Compounded Steroid Drugs

 The question this brings up is whether it is worth risking long-term nerve damage, brain damage and even death to receive a “modest” amount of short-term pain relief.

 Candido KD, Knezevic I, Mukalel J, Knezevic NN.
-Enhancing the relative safety of intentional or unintentional intrathecal ethylprednisolone administration by removing polyethylene glycol.
+Enhancing the relative safety of ethylprednisolone administration by removing polyethylene glycol.
 Anesth Analg.
 2011 Dec;113(6):1487-9.

 Cohen SP, White RL, Kurihara C, Larkin TM, Chang A, Griffith SR, Gilligan C, Larkin R, Morlando B, Pasquina PF, Yaksh TL, Nguyen C. Epidural steroids, etanercept, or saline in subacute sciatica: a multicenter, randomized trial.
 Ann Intern Med.
 2012 Apr 17;156(8):551-9.